w3c/wai-curricula/content/designer/interaction-design.md

 {% include excol.html type="middle" %}

 Show examples of user interfaces that react to motion, such as shaking the device to perform a specific action.
 Explain that some people may perform these motion-based gestures inadvertently, some others may not be able to perform them at all.
-Discuss some alternatives to motion-based gestures.
+Present some alternatives to motion-based gestures, for example providing methods to undo, abort, and reverse actions performed using complex gestures.

 Discuss some gestures that require dragging and drawing specific paths on a touch screen.
 Explain that these are difficult (and sometimes impossible) to perform for some people with mobility impairments.